andresbravom/ProjectJava/README.md

 In this program I used the tool EclEmma Java Code Coverage, to evaluate the percentage of test of this application.
 Below we can see in the following images before and after using this tool.
+As can be seen in the ImageTest1 the percentage of test is 28.5%, however in the second image ImageTest2 the percentage of tests performed is 55.9%

 In this project I have declared the following classes